 The value of this digit indicates the type of characters in fonts.
 Eleven types are defined for this model.
 The most common class is the Montages class.
 This class contains sets of symbols, such as arrow, math operators, math equations, zodiac, etc., where no single type is dominant.
 If a font contains a set of symbols that are constructed from pictures, the Picture class is assigned.
 If a font contains a set of abstract shapes, such as square, dot, star, etc., the Shape class is assigned.
-If a font contains notes and specialized music symbols, the Music class is assigned.
+If a font contains notes and specialized scientific characters, the Scientific class is assigned.
 When a font contains notes and specialized music symbols, the Music class is assigned.
 The Expert class value indicates that a font contains an extension set that includes ligatures or small caps glyphs.
 If a font contains set of symbols filled with lines or texture, the Pattern class is assigned.
-If a font contains a set of symbols shapes will be classified under Icon class.
+If a font contains a set of fancy borders or decorative symbols, the Boarder class is assigned.
+If a font contains a set of symbolic shapes will be classified under Icon class.
 The Logo class indicates that a font contains a set of copyrighted and registered work symbols.
 If a set contains certain field specific symbols, the Industry Specific class is assigned to this digit.
 All classes and the values attached to them are listed below.